So, what is sustainable winemaking?

 The Kokotos Three Hills is a red wine with an intense red colour.
 The wine has a pleasant fruity character with a bouquet of red fruit with floral notes.
 Well balanced in the mouth with supple tannins and good acidity.
 Makes a perfect match for white or red meat cooked in the oven, yellow cheese and sausages.
 At a mere £12.00, it’s a no-brainer – you must try it.

 Before you go: Do you know how long does red wine last once opened?
-Red wine can start tasting acerbic if you leave the bottle open – we suggest checking out our blog post about red wine to learn more.
+Red wine can start tasting acerbic if you leave the bottle open – we suggest checking out our blog post linked above to find our more about red wine.

 Premium South African wines from Craig Hawkins